Education Perfect enhances South Otago High School’s classroom differentiation and personalised assessments

 Located in Balclutha in the Clutha District of New Zealand, South Otago High School caters to Years 9-13 with approximately 500 students.
 Rod Deverson wears multiple hats in his roles as Teacher, Deputy Head of English, and IT Manager.
 He has overseen the integration of Education Perfect (EP) into his own department, and – through his edtech leadership role – into the rest of the school.

 EP is now firmly embedded in the Maths, English, Science and Social Science Departments across Year 9 and 10.
 EP, a comprehensive digital toolkit, contains learning, assessment and analytics features across a range of global subjects and curriculums.
-For more information on the platform’s resources, explore the company’s homepage.

 The Challenge